 Mold is both an allergen and a pathogen, which means you can be allergic to molds and become seriously ill from a moldy indoor environment.

-- 16% in U.S. experience chronic sinusitis – Approximately 50 million suffer from this debilitating illness that is one of several conditions that can be caused by mold in your home or work environment.
+- 16% in the U.S. experience chronic sinusitis – Approximately 50 million suffer from this debilitating illness that is one of several conditions that can be caused by mold in your home or work environment.

-- 24% in U.S. have genetic predisposition to be sensitive to mold – For these approximately 80 million people, mold can trigger an immune response that causes inflammation and troublesome allergy symptoms.
+- 24% in the U.S. have a genetic predisposition to be sensitive to mold – For these approximately 80 million people, mold can trigger an immune response that causes inflammation and troublesome allergy symptoms.
 Mold exposure in these cases can be mistaken for many other chronic illnesses, where severe conditions can be undiagnosed or misdiagnosed for lengthy periods while people suffer.

 The following tips are highly recommended in preventing mold illnesses in your home during a thorough spring cleaning (use a professional, if you are not handy for some of these tasks):

 - Identify Indoor Water Leaks – Search for water damage from plumbing, appliances, or roof.
-Have these water issues fixed immediately.
+Have these water issues fixed immediately?

 - Clean Every Room – Wipe or mop all surfaces from floor to ceilings (rather than just dusting), which can disrupt mold spores and disperse them into the air and HVAC system.

 - Service HVAC System – An optimally running air conditioner with HEPA filters can have a tremendous impact on comfort and indoor air quality.